 Often a Tribunal will decide it wants to have a Preliminary Hearing to look at setting out a timetable and procedure for the matter.
 If so, this will usually take place within 3 or 4 months of the matter commencing – but this isn’t always the case.
 If the matter is a 1 day case it may be listed for a hearing within 2 or 3 months of the Preliminary Hearing, or if there is not a Preliminary Hearing it may take place within 3 to 6 months of the submission of a “defence”.
 However, often matters don’t reach a hearing for considerably longer.
 If the matter is listed for a few days or more it is very unlikely to be heard within 6 months of a “defence” being submitted and could be as long as a year after this or longer still.

 Funding of employment matters is clearly of importance to our clients.
 We seek to be as flexible as possible to try and find a way of funding employment advice which best suits the client.
 For employers, we often advise on an hourly rate, but more and more employers require costs certainty and pay a monthly retainer.
 Alternatively, we can agree a fixed fee for specific items of work.
 For employees, finding a way of funding employment claims is crucial.
 Tribunals only very rarely award costs such that any legal fees incurred will be payable by those incurring them.
 Often employees have legal expenses insurance but may not know about it – this might be through an add-on to household insurance for example.
-We are prepared to look at taking on cases on a no win, no fee basis.
-Typically there will be some fee involved in looking at the case initially.
-Sometimes we may be able to agree a fixed fee for doing particular items of work.
+For some claims, we may be willing to consider taking on a case on a no win no fee basis.
+However, there will be a fee involved in reviewing the case initially, which will be discussed and agreed in advance